bobsmith947/bugbowl/README.md

 `val user = User(0, "admin", true)`

+### RARS Output Formatting

+There is a custom syscall available (number 1025) that can be used to format the output of RARS programs.
+It works similar to the Java `printf` function, but with an additional `u` conversion for unsigned integers.
+Register `a0` contains a pointer to a null-terminated format string, registers `a1-a6` (or the corresponding floating point registers) contain the positional arguments (indexed arguments are not supported), and register `a7` contains the value 1025.
+It is then called with `ecall` like any other syscall.

 ## Deploying

 If you wish to deploy the app to your own server, you may want to consider serving it behind a proxy, so as not to expose your Tomcat instance to the public.
 This will also allow you to configure a SSO service provider as previously mentioned.
 For example, in `httpd.conf` you would put: